grafana/loki/docs/sources/logql/functions.md

 > **Note:** Added in Loki 2.1.

-Remove given characters from the front or back of a string.
+Use this function to remove given characters from the front or back of a string.

 Signature: `trimAll(chars string,src string) string`